novigit/code-notes/conda.md

 conda list -n <my_env> -r
 # -r is short for --revisions

+# revert back to an older revision of the environment
+conda install --revision=REVNUM
+# where REVNUM is the revision number, for example 2
+# this will create a new revision number in the revision history,
+# so if you are in rev 3, but you would like to return to 2, doing so
+# will yield rev 4, which should be identical to rev 2

 # export name, channels and all packages of a current active environment
 conda env export > environment.yaml
 mamba env export > environment.yaml